HenriStaal/abs-covariance-estimator/README.md

-This function implements the Adaptive Beta Shrinkage (ABS) algorithm for the estimation of covariance matrices, as in Staal & Flint (manuscript under review).
+The R script abs-covariance-estimator.R provides the ABS() function, which implements the Adaptive Beta Shrinkage estimator for covariance matrices (Staal & Flint, manuscript under review).

 The function implements steps 2–4, as detailed in Staal & Flint (manuscript under review). **Step 1 (volatility adjustment)** is *not* included here, to stay consistent with the application in Staal & Flint (manuscript under review).
-To include Step 1, apply the volatility adjustment to the returns matrix before calling this function.
+To include Step 1, apply a volatility adjustment to the returns matrix before calling this function.

 **Usage:**
 ```r